 Auditor's comments: "The solid waste landfill closure and post-closure liability, that relates to the shared Tom Howe landfill site and Canborough landfill site, is a significant estimate.
 Haldimand County hired an actuary in 2009 to perform an actuarial evaluation of the landfill closure and post-closure costs.
 Since then, a Haldimand County employee performs periodic evaluations and estimates the landfill closure and post-closure costs based on the 2009 actuarial evaluation.
-Due to the significance of the estimate and the dependence of that estimate from the county that shares the landfill site, we recommend that another actuarial evaluation is performed."
+In 2019 Haldimand County hired a consultant to provide third-party support for the estimates of the landfill closure and post-closure costs.
+The results of this investigation have been reflected in the financial statements."

 Management Response: Since the closure of the Tom Howe landfill site in late 2015, the County has moved to a transfer station operation to handle all solid waste for Haldimand County only.
 As 2016 represented the first full year of transfer station operations and post-closure costs at Tom Howe, several estimates were made to determine current and future post closure costs, noting that the future costs are significantly influenced by estimated leachate treatment costs, weather and operational practices.
 These estimates have been refined annually based on actual costs and forecasts of future costs.
 However, a significant portion of the estimated future liability is based on leachate treatment costs (approximately 80% of the total post closure costs) which can fluctuate significantly based on annual flows.
-As approved in the 2018 Tax Supported Capital Budget, in conjunction with Norfolk County staff, a Leachate Management Best Practice Study has been initiated in 2018 to identify options to reduce and treat leachate from the jointly owned closed landfills.
-The results of this study will provide updated future costs to determine the solid waste post-closure liability to be reported in the annual audited financial statements.
+In conjunction with Norfolk County staff, a Leachate Management Best Practice Study has been initiated to identify options to reduce and treat leachate from the jointly owned closed landfills.
+This study identified a significant change in the expected lifespan required for post-closure activities for Tom Howe landfill site (95 years from 2015 to 2109) and for Canborough landfill site (77 years from 2009 to 2085).
+The results of this change has allowed for updates to the liability estimates.
+Future cost changes may also occur and will assist in determining the solid waste post-closure liability to be reported in future annual audited financial statements.